Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Introduction

 \section{Introduction}

 With the rise of IoT and distributed big data analytics, data produced by edge devices have become increasingly important to understand users' behaviors, enhance the user experience, and improve the quality of service.
 At the same time, privacy concerns have scaled significantly fueled by the collection (or leakage) of sensitive user data~\cite{cambridgeanalytica,GDPR1,GDPR2,GDPR3,viceroy}.
 To reconcile privacy and utility, several mechanisms have been proposed to enable efficient and privacy-preserving collection of data produced by (typically resource-constrained) edge IoT devices.
-For example, Google has proposed Federated Learning (FL) aiming to collect and train models based on user data in a distributed, lightweight, and privacy-preserving fashion~\cite{konevcny2016federated}; Microsoft is using Local Differential Privacy (LDP) to collect statistics of sensitive telemetry data~\cite{ding2017collecting}.
+For example, Google has proposed Federated Learning (FL) aiming to collect and train models based on user data in a distributed, lightweight, and privacy-preserving fashion~\cite{konevcny2016federated}; Microsoft employs a mechanism based on Local Differential Privacy (LDP) to collect statistics of sensitive telemetry data across millions of devices~\cite{ding2017collecting}.